 In accordance with Cap.
-622 the Companies (Amendment) Ordinance 2018, since 1 March 2018 all Hong Kong incorporated companies (other than companies with their shared listed on the Hong Kong Stock Exchange) must satisfy new requirements with regard to the Significant Controllers Register (SCR) regime, which include:
+622 the Companies (Amendment) Ordinance 2018, since 1 March 2018 all Hong Kong incorporated companies (other than companies with their shared listed on the Hong Kong Stock Exchange) must satisfy new requirements concerning the Significant Controllers Register (SCR) regime, which include:

-- To determine persons who have significant control over the company; and
+- To determine persons who have significant control over the company

 - To maintain a significant controller register that is available for inspection by law enforcement officers upon demand.

 Normally, most Hong Kong local companies considered the director to be the one most suitable to hold the SCR.
-Feel free to check out more information about the director in Hong Kong through our small guide.
+Feel free to check out more details about the types and features of directors in a Hong Kong company.

 Everything you need to start doing business in Hong Kong